-Diversity Programming
+Diversity Programing

-All diversity student groups, in addition to the Native Americans in STEM (NASTEM) Program and our Pre-college Programs (that include outreach activities and summer programs tailored to underrepresented populations) are housed within the Engineering Student Success Center.
-The NASTEM program (a.k.a. as NAPCOE) started in 1975 was the foundation for the creation of the Minority Engineering Program at the end of that decade, which was formalized with full support from the UNM School of Engineering in 1989.
+All identity-based student groups, in addition to the Native Americans in STEM (NASTEM) Program and our Pre-college Programs (that include outreach activities and summer programs tailored to underrepresented populations) are housed within the Engineering Student Success Center.
+The NASTEM program (a.k.a. as NAPCOE) started in 1975 was the foundation for the creation of the Minority Engineering Program (MEP) at the end of that decade, which was formalized with full support from the UNM School of Engineering in 1989.
 Our History :: School of Engineering | The University of New Mexico.

 Additionally, the ESS Center was awarded the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring in 2000.
 This is awarded for embodying excellence in mentoring underrepresented students and encouraging their significant achievement in science, mathematics, and engineering.